How To Get A FFL In Kansas

 Manufacturer of Ammunition for Firearms

-The type 06 allows you to manufacture ammunition ( with the exception of armor piercing rounds) and sell to the general public.
+The type 06 FFL allows Kansas ammunition manufactures to manufacture ammunition ( with the exception of armor piercing rounds) and sell to the general public.

 If you wish to manufacture ammo in KY and sell to the general public, the Type 06 FFL is the type of license that you will need.